 Use of Electronic Devices: You are allowed to use personal laptops and tablets, but only for the purpose of taking notes.
-Scientific calculators can also be used during class when needed and during exams.
+Scientific calculators can also be used during class sessions and exams.
 Your phones must be on silent mode and out of reach during class and must be turned off during exams.
 Violations of this policy during exams can constitute a violation of the academic integrity policy.